Nick Titchener, director and solicitor advocate at Lawtons, discusses:

 Community sentences place requirements on offenders that they must comply with.

-Offenders who get community sentences can be ordered to undertake one or more of the following requirements:
+An offender who receives a community sentence can be ordered to undertake one or more of the following requirements:

-- undertake between 40 and 300 hours unpaid work
+- Undertake between 40 and 300 hours of unpaid work

-- Comply with a electronically monitored curfew during hours imposed by the Court for a specified period
+- Comply with an electronically monitored curfew during hours imposed by the court for a specified period

-- complete a treatment requirement for drug or alcohol addiction
+- Complete a course of treatment for drug or alcohol addiction

 - Complete a specified activity requirement